 The sacroiliac joints are positioned on either side of the spine and are used to connect the sacrum (bone at the bottom of the spine) to the pelvis.
 When an individual develops sacroiliac joint dysfunction, they can experience severe low back pain on one or both sides of the body.
 It is not always known why sacroiliac joint dysfunction occurs, but it can be extremely uncomfortable and can create significant inflammation in the affected joints.
 Dr. Jerry Lewis of Lewis Pain Management provides sacroiliac joint injections as a way to both diagnose sacroiliac joint dysfunction and relieve the pain that is associated with it.
 Typically, a diagnostic testing injection and the treatment injection are performed together, but they can also be done separately.
-To learn more about how to treat your sacroiliac joint dysfunction, contact our Frisco, McKinney, or Southlake, TX to schedule a consultation.
+To learn more about how to treat your sacroiliac joint dysfunction, contact our Frisco, TX to schedule a consultation.

 Candidates for sacroiliac joint injections would be any individual that has been diagnosed with sacroiliac joint dysfunction or is just experiencing symptoms that could be correlated to it.
 Symptoms of sacroiliac joint dysfunction include lower back pain, pain in the hips, buttocks, or groin area, stiffness, pain that worsens with applied pressure to the joint, and instable mobility of the joints.
 If you are experiencing any of these symptoms and have not yet been diagnosed with sacroiliac joint dysfunction, consult with Dr. Lewis about using sacroiliac injections to diagnose the condition.